milvus-io/milvus/docs/design_docs/datanode_recovery_design_0513_2021.md

 Vchannel is stateful because we don't want to process twice what's already processed.
 And a "processed" message means its already persistant.
 In DataNode's terminology, a message is processed if it's been flushed.

-DataCoord tells DataNode stateful vchannel infos through RPC `WatchDmChannels`, so that DataNode won't process the same messages over and over again.
+DataCoord tells DataNode stateful vchannel info through RPC `WatchDmChannels`, so that DataNode won't process the same messages over and over again.
 So flowgraph needs ability to consume messages in the middle of a vchannel.

-DataNode tells DataCoord vchannel states after each flush through RPC `SaveBinlogPaths`, so that DataCoord keep the vchannel states update.
+DataNode tells DataCoord vchannel states after each flush through RPC `SaveBinlogPaths`, so that DataCoord keeps the vchannel states update.

 ## Some of the following interface/proto designs are outdated, will be updated soon